BlogHorizontal, vertical, or custom integration of organizational IT software

 A vertical ERP guarantees us the specialization of the software, its continuous improvement, and the use of a natural “language” between software and users.

-A horizontal ERP – Can one size possibly fit all?
+A horizontal ERP – can one size possibly fit all?

 A horizontal ERP is the traditional business management system–a comprehensive solution that integrates and automates business processes and finances in response to an organization's day-to-day needs.
 One of the key benefits of a horizontal solution is its simplicity and ease of use.
 Popular horizontal ERP modules include CRM, Project/Document Management, BPM, Reporting & BI, and more.
 While these horizontals can span numerous industries, many require customizations to support specific industries' needs, and that comes at a price.